nullx8/FreedomTx-Lua-Dashboard-TBS-Crossfire-Tracer/README.md

 # FreedomTx Lua Dashboard (for TBS Crossfire)

-a simple Dashboard i made for my own use for the TBS Mambo Radio (also works on other OpenTX / Edge TX Radios from other manufacturers)
+a simple Dashboard i made for my own use for the TBS Mambo Radio
+- Supports TBS Crossfire & TBS Tracer
+- also works on other OpenTX / Edge TX Radios from other manufacturers

+Features (Current)
+- show essential informations like
+-- Battery Voltage, Current Draw, Capacity used, Timer1, Flight Mode, LQ as number and Bar, TX Power -- if GPS FIX also shows SPeed/TopSpeed,sat count and Altitude

+- announces Battery level in Percentage (constantly until 3mAh passed then every 10 sec.)
+- makes audio sound (cricket) when LQ starts to fluctuate (early warning for Failsafe)
+- dashboard showing GPS data (Speed, Altitude once fix) -- records TopSpeed (will be displayed on disarm or when fix lost)

 let me know if you want me to add somethings
 Credit: Recycled some code from Andrew Farley